RajKumarKushawaha/Amazon-clone/README.md

 # Amazon-clone
-The Amazon Clone project is a simplified front-end replica of the Amazon website.
+The Amazon Clone project is a simplified front-end replicates of the Amazon website.
 Built using HTML and CSS, this project demonstrates the ability to design a responsive and visually appealing e-commerce website interface.

 Features
 * Responsive Design: Adjusts seamlessly for desktop, tablet, and mobile views.